Avoca and District

 between Moonambel and

-The book is available from ADHS Inc at the Avoca Court House for $15.00 or by mail using the Order Form which may be downloaded here.
+The 4th edition of the book (with an index) is available from ADHS Inc at the Avoca Court House for $15.00 or by mail using the Order Form which may be downloaded here.

 Avoca & District Men and Women Who Served in the Great War - a list prepared by Anne Young (A.C.T.) during her academic research of the subject.
 Click here.Do you know the names of the soldiers in the first two photos and the man on the right in the third photo?
 If so, please contact the Secretary at: email@example.com